SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 FYI: Bay Alarm Medical offers a 30-day money-back guarantee.
 If for any reason you are unsatisfied with your system in the first 30 days, they will issue you a full refund minus the shipping costs.

-For those who want a smartwatch system, Bay Alarm Medical's SOS Smartwatch starts at $34.95 per month with a one-time $159 device fee.
-It's less expensive than Medical Guardian's MGMove watch, which costs $39.95 per month and $199.95 for their one-time equipment charge.
+For those who want a smartwatch system, Bay Alarm Medical’s SOS Smartwatch starts at $34.95 per month with a one-time $159 device fee.
+Its monthly fees and equipment costs are less expensive than Medical Guardian’s MGMove watch.
+MGMove costs $39.95 per month and $199.95 for the one-time equipment charge.

 Extra costs you may encounter when purchasing a medical alert system from Bay Alarm Medical: